 Should you train fasted?

 Training in a fasted state can have some benefits.
-Lowered insulin response (from not eating) means that our hormones responsible for fat burning are more active.
+A lowered insulin response (from not eating) means that our hormones responsible for fat burning are more active.

-It does come down to personal preference and we are not here to say you must train fasted.
-But we do encourage you to trial a few of the options below and see how you get on.
+It does come down to personal preference.
+We encourage you to trial a few of the options below and see how you get on.

 Using one of the smoothies on our recipe site may be an option.
 The coffee based ones are awesome.

 We use vitargo or cyclic dextrin with those that train regularly.
-Using these fast acting carbs is a great way to support training intensity and not feel wiped half way through the session.
+These fast acting carbs are a great way to support training intensity and not feel wiped half way through the session.
 Read more about them in the supplement section.